adambirse/eco-ideas/README.md

 #### Initialisation
 - Install Gcloud and Terraform
 - Create your project on Gcloud (TODO automate)
-- Download service account credentials
+- Download service account credentials and save as per service account variable in `terraform.tfvars`
-`

 #### Create Environment

-- `terraform init -var 'service_account=path/to/service-account.json'`
+- `terraform init`
-- `terraform plan -var 'service_account=path/to/service-account.json'`
+- `terraform plan`
-- `tetrraform apply -var 'service_account=path/to/service-account.json'`
+- `tetrraform apply`

 #### Teardown environment

 Do this to save money!

-`terraform destroy -var 'service_account=path/to/service-account.json'`
+`terraform destroy`

 ### Kubernetes